/*

 * write.
 Implementers can use the

-* {@link ImageOutputStreamImpl#flushBits flushBits
+* {@link ImageOutputStreamImpl#flushBits flushBits}

 * method of {@link ImageOutputStreamImpl

-} to guarantee this.
+* ImageOutputStreamImpl} to guarantee this.

 *

-* @param b an array of byte
+* @param b an array of bytes to be written.

 * @param off the start offset in the data.

-* @param len the number of byte
+* @param len the number of bytes to write.

 *

-* @exception IndexOutOfBoundsException if off
+* @exception IndexOutOfBoundsException if off is

-is negative, or off +
+* negative, len is negative, or off +

-is greater than b.length
+* len is greater than b.length.

-* @exception NullPointerException if b
+* @exception NullPointerException if b is

-* null
+* null.

 * @exception IOException if an I/O error occurs.